aroemers/crustimoney/README.md

 The `collect` macro creates a transformation function, by applying a function to the node's children, as seen with the `nil` (root node) transformer above.
 Instead of a function, `collect` can also take a binding vector and a body, as seen with the `:operation` transformer.

+## Experimental combinators

+Lastly, there are a couple of experimental combinators.
+Being experimental, they may get promoted, or changed, or dismissed.

+- `range`, like a `repeat`, requiring a minimum of matches and stops after a maximum of matches
+- `stream*` and `stream+`, like `repeat*`/`repeat+`, but does not keep its children
+- `recover`, like a `choice`, capturing errors of the first choice, including soft-cuts
+- `with-callback`, fires (success) result of a parser to a callback function

+These can be found in the `experimental.combinators` namespace, including more documentation on them.

 ## Writing your own combinator